civicrm/civicrm-user-guide/docs/events/online-event-registration.md

 ![New custom field set form on top of the edit profile form.](../img/Drag_and_drop_profile_for_event.png)

+Each profile appears on the registration form as a fieldset with a legend header.
+The legend will be the profile Public Title if that is set, or else the Profile Name.
+A good practice is to give profiles names that are useful for identifying profiles in a list and to give profiles public titles that make a good header for the form section.

+For example, if you make a copy of the Your Registration Info profile to add fields specifically for workshops, you could name the profile "Workshop Registration" and give it a Public Title "Your Registration Info".
+That way, you'll be able to easily identify it when setting up new workshop registration forms, but the form will have the same header as others.

 A number of the [Advanced Settings](../organising-your-data/profiles/#advanced-settings) for profiles take effect when a profile is included in event online registration.
 You cannot edit